Why Ogen Lends to Non-Profit Organizations

 Bridge loan, secured against signed letters of intent from government and private funders, enabling non-profits to continue their important work until pledges are fulfilled.

-Brorrwers will benefit from a support madel development jointly by Ogen, together with the Rashi Foundation, one of the largest philianthropic foundations in israel, and Social Finance Israel, the sector’s most innovative financial think-tank.
+Borrowers will benefit from a support model developed jointly by Ogen together with the Rashi Foundation, one of the largest philanthropic foundations in Israel, and Social Finance Israel, the sector’s most innovative financial think-tank.